wobrotson/RocSocCodeCamp/README.md

 Session 1 covers the fundamentals of Python coding in the Jupyter Notebook environment.
 Topics covered are:

 1. Jupyter notebook format and basic use;
-2. Fundamental python coding concepts: variables, expressions, operators, data types and structures;
+2. Fundamental Python coding concepts: variables, expressions, operators, data types and structures;
 3. Flow control: 'for' loops and 'if' statements;
 4. Using and writing functions;
 5. Importing and using modules.